Kurt Kauffman, J.D., LL.M. (Tax)

 In his most recent role prior to joining Sunflower Bank, Kurt served as Managing Director for Trust and Private Wealth Strategies in the Denver office of a national retirement planning and investment firm.
-His experience in the Trust industry is extensive and federal government appointment a Fiduciary Trust Officer with the United States Department of the Interior.
+His experience in the Trust industry is extensive, including a federal government appointment with the United States Department of the Interior.
 Kurt holds a law degree from the University of Montana School of Law and a Masters of Laws in Taxation from the University of Washington School of Law.
-Most recently,

 Clients spend considerable time and money to set up various planning vehicles that are designed to protect and growth wealth for their families and their chosen charities.
 However, those vehicles only work as well as the people hired to run them.
 We draw on our long experience to not just to satisfy our clients, but to impress them and make them proud of the results of their planning efforts.

 What do you want clients to know about your department?

 My team is very experienced and knowledgeable, but we will use those attributes to advise you—not supplant your judgment.

 What has been your favorite moment in your career so far?